creatorofsomethingthatisgood/ultra-godmode-LTS/README.md

-# ultra-godmode-LTS
+# Ultra Godmode LTS
-The LTS version of ultra god mode I made a few weeks ago
+The LTS version of ultra god mode I made a few weeks ago.
+By creatorofsomethingthatisgood and Useful-Schoolbreaker (aka Fatal Note)